yali20-meet/y2s19-css-meetx/README.md

 8. Now, give the sidebar a height of 100%, to have it go all the way down the page.

 9. Lastly, use the inspector on your browser (right-click on the page, then click "Inspect Element") to remove the `position: relative;` property from the `container` class.
-Notice how the position of the sidebar and main content changes, and show this demo to the TA to get checked off.
+Notice how the position of the sidebar and main content changes.

 # Lab 3 - Centering and Advanced Selectors